seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 After defining one or more attributes, these attributes can be selected and set per location in the "Attributes" section.

+## Bookings
+The "Bookings" section shows a list of bookings in your organization.
+You can narrow the bookings listed by adjusting the Enter and Leave times above the table.

+## Approvals
+The "Approvals" section shows a list of booking requests that require an approval before being confirmed.
+Space and organization administrators can navigate to this section.
+Only approvals which can be approved by the current admin (depending on the approval groups set on the corresponding space) are listed.

+## Analysis
+The "Analysis" section shows a report of bookings / days of presence during the specified period.

 ## Users
 In the "Users" section you can manage your employees which have access to your Seatsurfing organisation.